Chicken with Artichokes and Israeli Couscous

 It is truly worth the hunt to have a stash in your pantry.
 And this quick recipe is one of my favorite ways to showcase this delicious pasta.
 Even if you’re not a fan of classic couscous, give this pearl couscous a try!

-You might also enjoy this Chicken with Broccoli Sun-Dried Tomatoes and Pasta and more of my Chicken Recipes.
+- Chicken with Broccoli Sun-Dried Tomatoes and Pasta

 - 6 boneless skinless chicken breasts